 NIU works with local and institutional emergency responders to operate the Premise Alert Program.
 As part of this program, these groups maintain a list of individuals who may need assistance during an emergency evacuation situation.
-In order to be added to this list you must complete and submit the Premise Alert Program Form.
-Please direct any questions about this program to your Hall Director, your Complex Coordinator, or the Coordinator of Residential Facilities.
+In order to be added to this list, residents must complete and submit the Premise Alert Program Form.
+Please direct any questions about this program to the Hall Director, Complex Coordinator, or the Coordinator of Residential Facilities.
 Those students who need assistance are shown the appropriate areas of refugee in their residence, and staff work with emergency responders to safely evacuate those students when necessary.

-In the event of a tornado or other severe weather emergency, you may only have minutes (or fewer) to get to safety.
-Familiarize yourself with the different types of watches and warnings and be prepared to seek shelter when necessary.
+In the event of a tornado or other severe weather emergency, residents may only have minutes (or fewer) to get to safety.
+Residents should become familiar with the different types of watches and warnings and be prepared to seek shelter when necessary.

 - A tornado watch is issued by the Storm Prediction Center when conditions are favorable for severe thunderstorm and tornado development.
-Remain alert for approaching storms.
-Listen to the radio or television for further developments.
+Residents should remain alert for approaching storms and listen to the radio or television for further developments.

 - The National Weather Service issues a tornado warning when a tornado has been sighted, or indicated by weather radar.
-During a tornado warning, you should seek shelter in the designated area of your building because a tornado is occurring or could occur at any moment.
+During a tornado warning, residents should seek shelter in the designated area of their building because a tornado is occurring or could occur at any moment.

-- The City of DeKalb has outdoor warning sirens meant to alert people that a tornado has been sighted, and that you should take shelter immediately.
+- The City of DeKalb has outdoor warning sirens meant to alert people that a tornado has been sighted and that residents should take shelter immediately.
 While these sirens are very loud, they are intended to alert persons walking outside of the danger and will not be heard in most parts of the buildings.
-You should plan to seek shelter at the start of a tornado warning; do not wait until you hear the sirens.
+Residents should plan to seek shelter at the start of a tornado warning and not wait until they hear the sirens.

-When seeking shelter during a tornado or other severe weather emergency, move quickly using the stairwells to the designated area.
-Do not use elevators, as you may become trapped if the power goes out.
+When seeking shelter during a tornado or other severe weather emergency, residents should move quickly using the stairwells to the designated area.
+Residents should not use elevators, as they may become trapped if the power goes out.
 Tornado and severe weather shelter areas are located in the following areas of the residence halls:Tornado and Severe Weather Shelter Areas

 Gilbert Hall The second floor interior hallways away from glass and the bathrooms and shower areas away from windows Grant Towers The basement hallways and under the stairs.
 If these areas are full, begin filling up the North lower lounge Neptune Central The laundry rooms, bathrooms, and Trident area for shelter Neptune East and Neptune West Take shelter on the first floor in the hallways (away from windows) and bathrooms.
 Neptune North The basement hallway outside the RHA offices and the other basement hallways away from windows.
 New Residence Hall Bathrooms of Community Center and basement of New Hall West and East.
 Stevenson Towers The basement hallways and under the stairs.
 If these areas are full, begin filling up the North lower lounge.
 Northern View Community First floor residents: go to the restroom, jump in the bathtub and put a mattress over your head.
 Second and third floor residents: Go under the stairwell on the first floor; if possible, if you know someone on the first floor, knock on the door and ask to use their bathtub/mattress for shelter.